Illuminator-team/Illuminator/CONTRIBUTING.md

 1. Now, `git remote -v` will show two remote repositories named:

-    * `upstream`, which refers to the Illumator repository
+    * `upstream`, which refers to the Illuminator repository
     * `origin`, which refers to your personal fork

 ### Develop your contribution